vishnuchoudhary764/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-i created a thius game using HTML and CSS to practice my skills.
+i created a this game using HTML and CSS to practice my skills.